-There are in excess of 800 insurance companies that operate within the UK.
+There are in excess of 2,000 insurance brokerages registered in the UK.

 - building and maintaining business relationships with clients

 - scheduling and attending meetings

 - discussing and assessing clients' current and future insurance needs

 - negotiating policy terms and costs with insurance providers

 - arranging insurance cover for clients with the insurance provider

 - advising clients on making claims on their policies